What Happens After a Snowmelt in Virginia and Maryland?

 Snow, Ice, and Water

-It can be a significant amount of water that collects in the form of snow on your roof.
-That same amount of snow is also covering your lawn, shrubs, and trees.
-As it melts during the day, the resulting water saturates the soil and can build up an underground water flow toward your home’s foundation.
+A significant amount of water collects as snow on your roof, lawn, shrubs, and trees.
+As it melts during the day, the water saturates the soil and can create underground flow toward your home’s foundation.

-This happens as a result of the clay bowl effect.
-When the soil is excavated during construction and then backfilled around the foundation, that soil has a different drainage factor than the undisturbed soil surrounding your home.
-This means water can easily flow toward your basement or crawl space, building up hydrostatic pressure that can cause cracking and flooding.
+This happens in part due to the clay bowl effect.
+During construction, soil is excavated and then backfilled around the foundation.
+This backfilled soil drains differently than the untouched soil farther out, making it easier for water to flow toward your basement or crawl space.
+As water accumulates, it builds up hydrostatic pressure against the foundation walls, increasing the risk of cracking and flooding.

-Another reason behind melting snow on the roof and around the foundation is heat escaping due to insufficient insulation in the attic and the foundation walls.
-The subsequent melting once again leads to the soil around the foundation.
+Another cause of snow melt on the roof and around the foundation is heat escaping from the home due to poor insulation in the attic and foundation walls.
+This added warmth accelerates melting, sending more water into the soil surrounding the foundation.

 Snowmelt Water Flow